NewDawn0/frostedFlakes/README.md

 ### 📁 Navigation & File Management

-- **[dirStack](https://github.com/NewDawn0/dirStack)** – Instantly jump between frequently used directories.
-Like bookmarks, but for your terminal. 📂
 - **[ex](https://github.com/NewDawn0/ex)** – One command to extract them all (ZIP, TAR, and more). 🗃️
 - **[shredder](https://github.com/NewDawn0/shredder)** – Secure file deletion for the truly paranoid. 🕵️